oxcarxierra/oxcarxierra/README.md

 🏫 Dept. of Mechanical Engineering, Seoul National Univ.
 🤖 Sequor Robotics

-Belive or not, I'm gonna make aircrafts one day.
+Belive it or not, I'm gonna make aircraft one day.

 <!--
 ## Stacks 📚